YongoDavid/DEMO-2024-SEPTEMBER/README.md

 SEP-15
 New day , new grind
 my instagram project is still in progress.
-The authentication , setup and storage has been setup , but only authenrication has been tested. i still need to figure out why the storage is not working work on the UI then the project will be almost done.
+The authentication , setup and storage has been setup , but only authentication has been tested. i still need to figure out why the storage is not working work on the UI then the project will be almost done.

 SEP-16
-i have redesigned the login and signup modal and added a new toggle feature to itfor better UI.
+i have redesigned the login and signup modal and added a new toggle feature to it for better UI.

 SEP-17
-New day new grind! , running my normal night dose. still working on my instagram project and i an still trying to figure out how to make the login and signup work.
+New day new grind! , running my normal night dose. still working on my instagram project and i still trying to figure out how to make the login and signup work.

 SEP-18
 New day , new grind.
 Another night dose in progress.